f5devcentral/f5-automation-labs/docs/class1/module3/module3.rst

 ..
 NOTE:: A previous version of this class utilized iWorkflow as a service catalog.
-   Ansible Tower will cover deploying applications in a similar service catalog manner while demonstrating within an SCM such as Git.
+   Ansible Tower will cover deploying applications in a similar service catalog manner while demonstrating utilizing an SCM such as Git.

 While working through this module we will be focusing on L4-L7 deployments (Virtual Servers, Pools, etc).
-Ansible and Towe have the ability to perform full L1-L3 configurations (Device Onboarding, Networking, etc) as well but that will not be covered in this section.
+Ansible and Tower have the ability to perform full L1-L3 configurations (Device Onboarding, Networking, etc) as well but that will not be covered in this section.